-This is our most common question, and the answer depends on your individual situation.
-Dr. Laverson supervises a POWERFUL and EFFECTIVE weight loss program that is absolutely guaranteed, provided you are otherwise healthy and follow the program.
+This is our most common question, and the answer depends on your situation.
+We recommend a POWERFUL EFFECTIVE medical weight loss program that is guaranteed, provided you are otherwise healthy and follow the program.
 The best part: It’s not that difficult.
-Dr. Laverson lost 40 extra pounds that he was burdened with for years on the program (in three to four months).
-He and his staff are available 24/7 for support.
-We are passionate about patients getting the body they want, not only for quality of life related to your appearance and identity, but to promote general health.
-Excess fat weight is associated with chronic medical problems, and can be overcome for life with easy to adopt changes in your routine.
+Some details explained at 10x.diet.
+We’re available 24/7 for support.
+You should have the body you want, not only for your best appearance, but for your overall health.
+Excess fat is associated with chronic medical problems.
+Changes in your routine habits required to lose weight are well worth the effort.
 Weight loss is more a mental than a physical battle, and we’re here to help.
-Dr. Laverson prefers to perform liposuction on areas you don’t like despite normal or near normal body weight.
-If you remain overweight following liposuction, you’ll not be pleased with the result.
+Liposuction works best if you’re normal or near normal body weight.
+If you remain overweight after liposuction, you may not be happy.
 Patients who are overweight request liposuction in multiple areas.
 If you lose weight first, liposuction may only be needed in one or two areas instead of five or six, or maybe not at all!

 Tumescent liposuction reduces post operative bruising, swelling and pain.
 Blood loss is minimized during tumescent liposuction due to the effects of medication in the tumescent solution.
 Tumescence indicates that excess fat is suffused with a large amount of sterile salt water containing medications during a preliminary step prior to removal of your fat by suction.
 Injected fluid swells fat compartments.
 They become firm, or “tumesced.”
 Expanded fat compartments allow the liposuction cannula to travel smoothly beneath the skin as fat is extracted.
 Benefits of tumescence before liposuction (the “tumescent technique”) include added precision in fat removal and body contouring, facilitation of larger volumes of fat removal, diminished blood loss, and with local anesthetic, extended pain relief after surgery.
 Dr. Laverson has evaluated several other techniques for liposuction.
 He prefers tumescent because of the predictability of results, his ability for both debulking larger volumes and for sculpting finer contours, and the improved safety profile by avoiding unnecessary discharge of ultrasound or laser energy beneath the skin surface near nerves, blood vessels, and organs that can be directly or indirectly affected.